 What Wildlife Can Be Spotted Around Mount Damper Falls?

-You'll enjoy bird watching around the area, where native fauna thrives in the lowland forest.
-Keep an eye out for various birds and insects that call this conservation zone home while exploring the scenic landscape.
+Visitors can enjoy bird watching in the area, with native fauna thriving in the lowland forest.
+Look out for various bird species and insects that inhabit this conservation zone.

 Is Swimming Allowed in the Waterfall’s Pool?